Skip to Content

 Are Wine Stoppers Needed?

-If you have don’t finish your bottle of wine, don’t sweat it.
+If you have not finished your bottle of wine, don’t sweat it.
 You can still preserve the bottle for a couple of extra days without much fuss.

-A wine stopper is the most official way to save your extra wine but it isn’t the only way.
+A wine stopper is the most efficient way to save your extra wine, but it isn’t the only way.
 If you can manage it, shoving your cork back into the bottle’s mouth can work about as well as a wine stopper.

 Concluding Thoughts